 In purely technical terms, Implementing what you’re thinking about is rather straight-forward in a stored procedure using a

-.
-This could be possibly the quickest win (plus the idea ofCOUNT(*)
+CURSOR.
+This could be possibly the quickest win (plus the idea ofCOUNT(*)if applicable.)

 Now, I’d like to suggest a possibly longer route which I think may be more scalable.
 The idea is based around the fact that comments themselves are utterly more important than the number of child comments.